DrTreEsq/GitHub_Portfolio/README.md

   ![image](https://i.imgur.com/MLKKooE.jpg)

 ### App Developer | Artificial Intelligence Engineer | Aerial Robotics and AstroPhysics revving up! 🚀
+###### Welcome, Earthling!
+My name is Trey and I am an educator and forever student with a goal of learning each valuable skill necessary to pioneer the change that I wish to see in the world.

 # Projects in Progress
 ## 1) General Assembly Capstone: The Virtual Detention!